Ferrybridge power stations: Cooling towers collapse

+Commissioning

-Commission of Ferrybridge C began in 1966: one unit was brought on line, feeding electricity into the National Grid, on 27 February 1966.
+Commissioning of Ferrybridge C began in 1966: one unit was brought on line, feeding electricity into the National Grid, on 27 February 1966.
 Units 2, 3 and 4 were all commissioned by the end of 1967.
 Following the cooling tower accident, it was planned that the station would not be opened for some time after the scheduled date.
 However it was possible to connect one of the remaining towers to the now complete Unit 1.
 The reconstruction of the destroyed towers began in April 1966 and had been completed by 1968.

 Specification

 Ferrybridge C Power Station had four 500 MW generating sets known as units 1–4.
 There were four boilers rated at 435 kg/s, steam conditions were 158.58 bar at 566/566 °C reheat.
 In addition to the main generating sets the plant originally had four gas turbines with a combined capacity of 68 MW.
 Two were retired in the late 1990s reducing capacity to 34 MW.
 These units are used to start the plant in the absence of an external power supply.

 The generating capacity, electricity output and thermal efficiency were as shown in the table.